amigoclimateteam/ARIA/README.md

 <br>

-Repository for the assets of ARIA project in the __
+Repository for the assets of ARIA project in the 2nd Open Call of I-NERGY https://i-nergy.eu/.

 "Assets" refers to corresponding entries in the AIOD Catalog https://www.ai4europe.eu/research/ai-catalog